 Meiotic recombination differs in many aspects from mitotic recombination, including differences in the activities that resolve JMs and form crossovers.
 We are interested in determining whether these differences reflect differences in diffusible recombination enzymes, or if they reflect difference in the chromosome structural environment in which recombination occurs.
 To do so, we developed a system that monitors recombination events initiated by VDE, a meiosis-specific endonuclease that cuts a DSB sequence that is not present in many laboratory yeast strains.
 We monitored recombination initiated by DSBs at VDE-target sites in either a meiotic axis-enriched region or a meiotic-axis depleted region of the genome.
 Initial results show that the biochemistry of recombination differs in these two regions: crossovers in the axis-enriched region display a greater dependence on meiotic JM-resolution factors than do crossovers in the axis-depleted region, which rely more on resolvases active during the mitotic cell cycle.
 Thus, it appears that the meiotic chromosome axis conditions not only Spo11-DSB formation, but also the subsequent biochemical steps of DSB repair.
 Current work is aimed at determining the meiotic axis factors responsible for this difference.

 Dr. Michael Lichten is a research microbiologist in the Microbial Genetics and Biochemistry Section of this laboratory.
-He received a Ph.D. in 1982 from M.I.T. (with Maurice S. Fox) and postdoctoral training at Brandeis University (with Dr. James E. Haber).
-He joined this laboratory as a Senior Staff Fellow in 1987, became a Senior Investigator in 1995, and became a member of the Senior Biomedical Research Service in 2000.
+He received a Ph.D. in 1982 from M.I.T. with Maurice S. Fox and postdoctoral training at Brandeis University with Dr. James E. Haber.
+He joined the NCI as a Senior Staff Fellow in 1987, became a Senior Investigator in 1995, and became a member of the Senior Biomedical Research Service in 2000.
 He serves on the editorial boards of PLOS Genetics and the Annual Review of Genetics.
 In 2016, he was elected to membership in the American Academy of Arts and Sciences.

 Kaur H, De Muyt A, Lichten M. Top3-Rmi1 DNA single-strand decatenase is integral to the formation and resolution of meiotic recombination intermediates.
 Mol Cell.
 2015;57(4):583-94.